I told my friend I’m interested in watching Kuzu no Honkai, and the first advice she gave me was: Don’t watch it in class.

 The main difference between School Days and Kuzu no Honkai is that we don’t really hear what main characters in School Days are thinking.
 With Kuzu no Honkai, each character gets their turn to narrate, giving them depth and motives.
 This saved Noriko (Moka), the twin tails girl who threatened to be just this “annoying” third-wheel character.
 She is in love with Mugi and dislikes Hanabi because she dates him only for solace.
 Because she loves him, she starts creating an ‘image’ of her ideal Mugi in her head, which scares her.
 She knows the real Mugi will never be like her fantasies, but is probably too afraid to accept that.
-Although she’s a great character with not enough screen time, she is still a third wheel begging for attention.
+She’s a great character with not enough screen time.
 That’s sad, since if she doesn’t act like the annoying friend she would probably be the most logical character around.

 Speaking of friends, Ecchan.
 Do I need to elaborate?
 I liked her when she first appeared, since she’s a cool-looking girl with pretty red hair.
-When she reveals her love for Hanabi, I was like ‘Alright a Yuri couple this is not so bad.’
+When she reveals her love for Hanabi, I was like ‘Alright a Yuri couple yeehaw.’
 Then, she couldn’t hold her love and made a move on impulse.
-I stared at the screen going: where is your self-restraint, lady?!
+I stared at the screen going: whoaaaaaaaa what?!

 That proceeds to change their friendship forever.
 Ecchan is probably the most pitiful character in this show for a reason I will explain later on.

-Now, let’s talk about the biggest fucktard the show has to offer: the music teacher.
+Now, let’s talk about the biggest *beep* the show has to offer: the music teacher.

-Judging from the picture above, you think she’s just a pretty lady who accidentally loves the same man as the heroine, huh?
+Judging from the picture above, you think she’s a pretty lady who accidentally loves the same man as the heroine, huh?
 Well, no. LOL.
 Hell no. That’s what I thought initially but as the show progresses I want to slap her in the face with a chainsaw.
-The spiky side.

-What we know about Akane is that she’s been a bitch since her school days (no pun intended) and proceeds to steadily remain a bitch into adulthood.
-She’s the Queen B who enjoys bathing in the attention of males, the downside being that she doesn’t know if those males even like her for real or not.
-She just likes to make people feel hurt for no real reason (or I just didn’t catch it) and that’s why she’s despicable.
-I thought Noriko is annoying but she’s NOTHING compared to this Bitch Ultimatum.
+What we know about Akane is that she’s been a b since her school days (no pun intended) and proceeds to steadily remain a b into adulthood.
+She enjoys bathing in the attention of males, the downside being that she doesn’t know if those males even like her for real or not.
+She just likes to make people feel hurt for no reason (or I just didn’t catch it).
+I thought Noriko is annoying but then there’s Akane.
 It’s like watching Koe no Katachi.
 Do you prefer Ueno who assaults people straightforwardly, or do you prefer Kawai who pretends to be all innocent all the while trying to destroy people’s social standings to save her own ass?

 Akane plans to let Hanabi in just as Onii-chan confesses his love for her, and that killed Hanabi inside.
-Akane is the character that pushes Hanabi on the path of becoming The Scum.
-Hanabi, unable to vent her pain and not wanting to rely on Mugi, turns to the easiest person to snap into bed: Ecchan.
+Akane is the character that pushes Hanabi on the path of becoming a sad wreck.
+Hanabi, unable to vent her pain and not wanting to rely on Mugi, turns to the easiest person to snatch into bed: Ecchan.

 Speaking of Onii-chan, he’s the most plain character in the story so far.
-Everyone got their turn to narrate, but when it’s his turn to narrate, he’s got… no character at all.
-He’s just this naive Mr. Nice Guy with no good qualities aside from the fact that he’s nice and he loved the wrong girl.
+Everyone got their turn to narrate, but when it’s his turn to narrate… He’s just this naïve Mr. Nice Guy.
 I hope they give him something interesting later on.

 All in all Kuzu no Honkai does a great job of making none of the characters truly likeable and make all of them succumb even darker and darker into the dark side.
 Will there be any hope for them?